Enalean/tuleap-documentation-en/languages/en/administration-guide/logs.rst

  - ``/var/log/tuleap/archive_deleted_item.log``: contains information about what is executed by the archivedeleteditems plugin while archiving deleted items.
  - ``/var/log/tuleap/debug.log``: contains debug information.
 Should not be useful outside a development environment.
  - ``/var/log/tuleap/botMattermost_syslog``: contains information on the BotMattermost plugins behavior.
+ - ``/var/log/tuleap/tuleap_tracker_notify_log``: contains information on the tracker notifications sent by the backend workers.

 Openfire
 --------